James G. Maguire: Political career

 Maguire entered public life through the Knights of Father Mathew, in which he was active as early as 1874 and as late as 1880.
 He served as a member of the California State Assembly from 1875 to 1877, one of 20 members from the five San Francisco districts.
 At just 22 years old, he was the youngest member of the Legislature.
 He studied law and was admitted to the Bar by the Supreme Court of California in January 1878, commencing practice in San Francisco.
 One of his students and clerks was assemblyman Jeremiah J. McCarthy.

-In 1881, Maguire sought the Democratic and Workingmen's nominations for City Attorney of San Francisco, but did not gain either.
-The next year, he was elected a judge of the Superior Court of the City and County of San Francisco, serving from 1883 to 1889.
+Following the adoption of a fusion agreement between the Democratic and Workingmen's Parties, Maguire sought their nomination for judge of the San Francisco County Superior Court in 1880 and city attorney of San Francisco in 1881, but did not gain either.
+He ran for judge again in 1882 and was elected, serving from 1883 to 1889.
 Around this time, he became disillusioned with the Democratic Party, which he believed was under the control of political bosses and landlords.
 In 1887, he left the party for Henry George's United Labor Party, in which he was active until its dissolution in 1888.
 He rejoined the Democratic Party soon after.